 Architecture is AMAZING.

-Architecture school teaches you solve problems like no other education.
-By intensely focusing on design, construction and history, thenlooking at the world through that lens, it also forces everyone to reconsider how we think, live and interact with our environments.
+Teaches you to solve problems like no other education.
+By intensely focusing on design, construction and history, then looking at the world through that lens, it forces you to reconsider how we think, live and interact with our environments.

 The Industry is huge